HuascarMC/vending-machine-api/README.md

-# Running on the cloud with AWS
+# Running on the cloud with Heroku and DB with AWS

 ## Click [here](https://vending-machine-server.herokuapp.com).